SakshiSatpathy/ReadMe/README.md

 # ReadMe
 (A) Computer Science Projects' Description

-This Github (SakshiSatpathy) has private code from homework, labs and projects from the following classes taken at UC Berkeley: Compsci C100 (Principles and Techniques of Data Science), EECS 126 (Probability and Random Processes), CompSci 61B (Data Structures), CompSci 61A (Structure and Interpretation of Computer Programs).
+This Github (SakshiSatpathy) has private code from homework, labs and projects from the following classes taken at UC Berkeley:
+1) Compsci C100 (Principles and Techniques of Data Science),
+2) EECS 126 (Probability and Random Processes),
+3) EECS 127 (Optimization Models in Engineering)
+4) CS 160 (User Interface Design and Development)
+5) CompSci 61B (Data Structures),
+6) CompSci 61A (Structure and Interpretation of Computer Programs).

 Selected Projects: